app-generator/flask-apps/README.md

 # [Flask Apps](https://appseed.us/apps/flask-apps/)

-Open-Source fully-coded apps (free & commercial) built with automation tools by **[AppSeed App Generator](https://appseed.us/app-generator)**
+Open-Source web apps built with automation tools, HTML parsing and boilerplated code in [Flask](https://palletsprojects.com/p/flask/)  by **AppSeed**.

 <br />

 ## What is [Flask](https://palletsprojects.com/p/flask/)

-Flask is a lightweight WSGI web application framework.
+[Flask](https://palletsprojects.com/p/flask/) is a lightweight WSGI web application framework.
 It is designed to make getting started quick and easy, with the ability to scale up to complex applications.
 It is classified as a microframework because it does not require particular tools or libraries.
 It has no database abstraction layer, form validation, or any other components where pre-existing third-party libraries provide common functions.
-However, Flask supports extensions that can add application features as if they were implemented in Flask itself - read more about it on the [official website](https://palletsprojects.com/p/flask/) or access the docs and start coding.
+However, Flask supports extensions that can add application features as if they were implemented in Flask itself - read more about it on the [Flask official website](https://palletsprojects.com/p/flask/) or access the docs and start coding.

 <br />

 ## [Flask Paper Kit](https://appseed.us/apps/flask-apps/flask-paper-kit) - MIT License

-Open-Source [Flask](https://palletsprojects.com/p/flask/) app enhanced with [SQLite](https://www.sqlite.org/index.html) database, authentication, [SQLAlchemy ORM](https://www.sqlalchemy.org/) and a beautiful UI - **Paper Kit Design** by Creative-Tim.
+Open-Source [Flask](https://palletsprojects.com/p/flask/) web app enhanced with [SQLite](https://www.sqlite.org/index.html) database, authentication, [SQLAlchemy ORM](https://www.sqlalchemy.org/) and a beautiful UI - **Paper Kit Design** by Creative-Tim.

 App links: [demo](https://flask-paper-kit.appseed.us/), [sources](https://github.com/app-generator/flask-paper-kit), [product info](https://appseed.us/apps/flask-apps/flask-paper-kit)